-Member capital increased to \$277.7 million at the end of the fiscal year 2019; this 4% increase is the result of earnings that were retained after patronage was allocated.
-Our board of directors has established both a minimum and a target level for the amount of capital held in relationship to risk adjusted assets; our Total Capital Ratio was 17.36% at the end of 2019, which decreased slightly as a result of our higher growth levels.
-We also want to emphasize that in addition to the quantity of capital, the quality of our capital is high as the vast majority is composed of retained earnings from previous years.
-As a result of this quantity and quality, we are comfortably in excess of all regulatory capital ratio minimums.
+Member capital increased to \$289.3 million at the end of the fiscal year 2020; this 4.2% increase is the result of earnings that were retained after patronage was allocated.
+Our board of directors has established both a minimum and a target level for the amount of capital held in relationship to risk adjusted assets; our Total Capital Ratio was 17.36% at the end of 2020 which is consistent with the previous year end.
+We also want to emphasize that in addition to the quantity of capital-the quality of our capital is high as the vast majority is comprised of retained earnings from previous years.
+As a result of this quantity and quality, we are comfortably in excess of all board and regulatory capital ratio minimums.